 Fig. 23 Transferring a patient from a bed to a chair without armrests or backrest.

-rocking and moving to a chair (bed)
+rocking and moving onto a chair (bed)

 (performed by one sister)